For Anthony S. Fauci, going to a ballgame is ‘the one fun thing I can’t wait to do’

 However, if we continue to implement the public health measures that we talk about all the time — the wearing of masks, the avoiding congregate settings, particularly indoors, the washing of hands — and as more and more people get vaccinated, I think there’s going to be more and more flexibility and greater attendance at places like [Nationals Park].

-Q: To start, the Nats are among the teams that will have only a few thousand people allowed in attendance —
+Q: To start, the Washington Nationals are among the teams that will have only a few thousand people allowed in attendance —

 A: Whatever they start off with, I think it’s going to get better and better as we get into the season.
 And then hopefully by the time we’re into the season, we’ll even have a great deal of flexibility and more and more people.